What is a hotel deposit?

 Set an amount that protects without deterring bookings

 Begin by evaluating the right amount for your property and guest type.
 Try to work within that $50-$200 range that guests have come to expect.
-Consider using tiered deposits for different booking types, like direct bookings vs third-party sites, and potentially reducing deposits during low season to get more guests in.
+Consider using dynamic or tiered deposits, which allow you to adjust the value of the deposit for each booking.
+A higher deposit might be necessary for high-risk bookings from third-party sites, while loyal direct bookers might deserve a lower deposit.
+By lowering your deposit requirements during low season or for mid-week stays, you can minimise the barrier to entry and attract more bookings when demand is quieter.

 Offer flexible deposit alternatives for guests